 Enabling the Business

 Introducing DevOps is like totally rethinking an entire IT supply chain to achieve business outcomes in terms of speed, cost reduction, and continuous innovation.
 It drives better automation, collaboration, and process.
-This transforms IT into a strategic partner rather than a cost centre.
+This transforms IT into a strategic partner rather than a cost center.

-Speaking of cost centres, in IT, velocity can be considered to be the new currency.
+Speaking of cost centers, in IT, velocity can be considered to be the new currency.
 Velocity, here, represents the speed with direction.
 According to research done by Jez Humble, Nicole Forsgren, and Gene Kim, high-performing enterprises implementing DevOps showed twice the promise to exceed profits and market share goals than the ones that were not using DevOps.
 This is because they were moving quickly and on the right course.

 Business operations across industries are undergoing digital transformation and technological innovation is what is driving this bandwagon.
 These digital services are intended to enhance customer experience along with employee productivity.
-Software is at the centre of this transformation.
+Software is at the center of this transformation.